openforge/JuntoScope/README.md

 - [Facebook Plugin](https://github.com/jeduan/cordova-plugin-facebook4)
 - [Twitter Plugin](https://github.com/chroa/twitter-connect-plugin)

-We know this can be messy, _we dealed with them all_, so feel free to open an issue with this info:
+We know this can be messy, _we dealt with them all_, so feel free to open an issue with this info:
 - The steps you did
 - The plugin with you are facing the problem
 - The shwoing error

-We will read the issue and try to help you, _maybe the problem you have we already dealed with it_.
+We will read the issue and try to help you, _maybe the problem you have we have already dealt with it_

 ## Versioning & Changelog
 We utilize [Conventional Changelog](https://github.com/conventional-changelog/conventional-changelog) to generate a changelog from git metadata.